econya/yosis/doc/knowledgebase.md

 But so far, I just go with POROs (in `lib/policies/`).

+### UX

+#### Admin: CMS

+Administrative users want to be able to look at the home page and edit stuff without too much admin menu navigation.
+Thus implemented a simple way to display modifiyable content and link it to the appropriate "admin" area.
+This is a WIP and not yet thought through, neither visually nor from the business logic side.
+Sure enough, live editing or modals would be convenient to have for administrative users.

+#### Admin: Forms

+##### Flow
+Try to make the flow left-top to bottom-right.
+Confirmative action on the right (page-flipping direction).

+##### Markdown
+Implemented a simple straightforward markdown preview renderer that renders manually and server-side.
+This was done using jummy stimulusJS-controllers.

 ### Mail archive

 For mail "tracking" (saving outgoing mails to ensure that the right mails got